Post

 TOTAL 1.5$ per month.
 Taxes are NOT included.

-Use Route53 for Register Domain is not the cheapest option.
-I paid $12 instead of around $1 for the first year with GoDaddy, but it’s worth it (to me)
+Use Amazon Route53 for Register Domain is not the cheapest option.
+I paid $12 instead of around $1 for the first year with GoDaddy, but it is worth it.

-I have many next steps identified, but I’ll put here the ones related to the content of this post.
+I have many next steps identified, but I will put here the ones related to the content of this post.

 • Update comments form –> March 17, 2022 –> A form was available and comments were recorded in a database